Why Do I Need A Home Inspection

 You think you’ve found the perfect home – but you shouldn’t sign any paperwork or close the deal before doing your homework.
 Call on Krost Home Inspection to conduct a pre-purchase inspection of the house in question.
 We’ll inspect it from top to bottom, inside and out to help you determine whether the house is worthy of your investment.

 All of Krost Home Inspection reports include photographs and a written description of the issues, how urgent each issue is.
 These are written in plain English so that you, your Broker and Contractor can readily understand what the issues are.
 Full color PDF Reports are E-Mailed and usually go out the same night the inspection occurred.

-The standard home inspector’s report will cover the condition of the home’s heating system; central air conditioning system (temperature permitting); interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement and structural components.
+The Pdf home inspector’s report will cover the condition of the home’s heating system; central air conditioning system (temperature permitting); interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement and structural components

 Radon is widely believed to be the second leading cause of lung cancer.
 Therefore, the EPA and the Surgeon General recommend testing for radon in all homes below the third floor.
 Radon has been found in homes all over the United States.
 Any home can have a radon problem.
 On average, one out of every fifteen U.S. homes have a problem.
 The only way to know whether or not your home has a radon problem is to test for it.
 EPA recommends that you hire a qualified professional to test for radon when you are buying or selling a home.